 With off-road tires, prevention is always better than cure.
 If you find any of the problems listed in the earlier part, it’s time to get a professional tire checkup done.

-- Line Your Wheel Wells
+Line Your Wheel Wells

 There are plenty of noise-deadening options available to soundproof the wheel wells.
-You can insulate them using thick rubber mats or even sound deadening paints.Â
+You can insulate them using thick rubber mats or even sound-deadening paints.

 The tire rotation practice evens out the tire wear across all four tires.
-All four tires experience different pressure while driving, so you can optimize the wear rate if you practice tire rotation of your off-road tires after every 5000 miles running.
+All four tires experience different pressures while driving, so you can optimize the wear rate if you practice tire rotation of your off-road tires after every 5000 miles running.

-- Tire Alignment
+Tire Alignment

-Faulty tire alignment not only contributes to shaky rides, but it also makes your off-road tires roar like the airplanes (people compare off-road tires to rumble like the airplane’s take-off sounds)
+Faulty tire alignment not only contributes to shaky rides, but it also makes your off-road tires roar like airplanes (people compare off-road tires to rumble like the airplane’s take-off sounds)

 While the analogy may be exaggerated, but off-road tires’ faulty alignment can sabotage your peace of mind.
 So before starting your journey to the tough terrains, get your wheel alignment checked by an expert mechanic.

-- Keep the Tires Properly Inflated
+Keep the Tires Properly Inflated

 One of the best ways to keep your off-road tires healthy and quiet is to inflate them to the recommended level of air pressure before starting a journey.
 The point may look negligible, but it contributes to a more silent journey due to consistent contact with the road.